 In 1944, Mr. Halsted hired Henry Jaszewski as an assistant bookkeeper.
 Although only a part-time position, Henry managed to form a close relationship with Mr. Halsted and worked his way up the ranks over the next thirty years – to assistant treasurer, vice president, and ultimately president and part-owner.
 When Mr. Halsted passed away in 1974, Henry assumed sole ownership of Halsted.

 Under Henry’s leadership, the Halsted Corporation expanded nationally, as it began servicing bag suppliers outside the New York metropolitan area for the very first time.
 Halsted’s manufacturing developed from mostly sack and burlap products to include both wholesale woven polypropylene bags and cotton bags.

 In 1977, Henry was joined by his son-in-law, Michael Murphy.
 Recognizing the need to stay competitive in a changing global market, Henry and Michael soon began the practice of importing polypropylene bags from factories overseas.
 To date, throughout our history of Halsted, we have formed partnerships with factories in Bangladesh, India, China, Indonesia, Taiwan, The Philippines, Thailand, Vietnam, and Korea.
-These relationships are critical to Halsted’s unique ability to get our customer the most competitive price available.
+These relationships are critical to Halsted’s unique ability to get our customers the most competitive price available.